 Why you’ll love this recipe:

-• This dish is a colorful, delicious blend of caramelized root vegetables, garlic powder and herbs that pairs well with anything you’re serving.
+• Roasted root veggies are a colorful, delicious blend of caramelized root vegetables, garlic powder and herbs that pairs well with anything you’re serving.

-• It’s customizable with your favorite veggies, herbs and spices.
+• It’s customizable with your favorite root veggies, herbs and spices.

 • It’s an easy side dish recipe that’s great for meal prep.
 Toss in grains or salads for lunch, or serve with your favorite protein.